 where $c$ and $c_s$ are divisors of softmax.
 They can be replaced by a weighing factor $\sigma$.
-Please see the appendix for detailed equations.
+Please see the appendix for detailed analyses.

-In the proposed approach, we approximate the output at time $t$ by computing the segmented attention $O_S$ of the local segment using Eqn.~\ref{eq.local}, then adding the approximated $O_R$ for other segments $K_R$ and $V_R$.
-The weighing factor $\sigma$ can be a trainable parameter, however, the simplified sum shown in Eq.~\ref{eq-attn} still works, because of the automatic adjustment of other parameters.
+In the proposed approach, we approximate the output at time $t$ by computing the segmented attention $O_S$ of the local segment using Eqn.~\ref{eq.local}, then adding the approximated $O_R$ for other segments.
+The weighing factor $\sigma$ can be a trainable parameter.
+Note, the simplified sum shown in Eqn.~\ref{eq-attn} still works because of the automatic adjustment of other parameters.

 To efficiently approximate the compensation part $O_R$, we propose \textit{recurrent attention}.
 This is important because if we directly compute it, the total computational complexity becomes the same as a non-segmented model.
 Inspired by linear attention proposed in \citet{transformerRNN}, we multiply keys and values first, then multiply with queries.
 This is validated by the associativity property of matrix multiplication.
 The switch of order allows storing the product of keys and values as a state of RNN.
 The softmax operation applied on the attention weights is approximated as-